 If looking to the north, you will see the Moose Mountain Fire Lookout on the next ridge and you can also see the entrance to the Elbow Ice Caves!

-There are great views in all directions and we stayed on the summit for over 30 minutes taking pictures and enjoying the view.
+There are great views in all directions and we stayed on the summit of Prairie Mountain for over 30 minutes taking pictures and enjoying the view.
 There is even cell reception for some epic Snapchats, Instagram posts, live Facebook posts or tweets.

 You may want to pack a sweater or jacket for the summit.
 It can be windy and chilly, even on a warm summer day!